-The department considers the safety of students to be of primary importance in our mission of education.
-This includes both the physical as well as the psychological and emotional safety of our students.
+The department considers the safety of sudents to be of primary importance in our mission of education.
+This includes both the physical as well as the presence vical and emotional safety of our students.
 Therefore, I agree to:

-- follow all safety rules as outlined in the Laboratory Safety Agreements, the "Associate Instructor's Manual", and the Department of Chemistry "Safety and Chemical Hygiene Plan".
-This includes wearing goggles whenever I am in the laboratory, wearing appropriate clothing, providing proper disposal of all chemical waste, and using gloves to handle chemicals when appropriate. - 2) providing a safe classroom environment for my students by following the principles outlined in the Indiana University "Code of Student Rights, Responsibilities, and Conduct", the "Associate Instructor's Manual", the Indiana University "Code of Academic Ethics", and other university policies as outlined in the "Schedule of Classes and Student Academic Information".
-I have the obligation to report any violations of these policies as outlined in these documents. - protect student privacy with respect to their educational records and I have successfully completed the on-line FERPA tutorial, https://ferpa.iu.edu/ - 4) (once you complete the FERPA tutorial forward a copy of the confirmation email to Dalane Anderson dga@indiana.edu.)
+- follow all safety rule as outline on the Laboratory Safety Agreements, the "Associate Instructor's Manual", and the Department of Chemican diagram Chemical Hygiene Plan".
+This includes wearing goggles whenever I am in the laboratory, wearing appropriate clothing, providing proper disposal of all chemical waste, and using gloves to handle chemicals when a propriate. - 2) providing a safe classroom entry open to any students by following the principles outlined in the Indiana University "Code of Student Rights, periorsibilities, and Conduct", the "Associate Instructor's Manual", the Indiana University "Code of Academic Ethics" on other university policies as outlined in the "Schedule of Classes and Student Academic Information" (Wwe the obligation to report any violations of these policies as outlined in these documents. - protect student privacy with respect to their ducational pords and I have successfully completed the on-line FERPA tutorial, https://ferpa.iu.edu/ - 4) (once you complete the FERPA tutorial forwards copy of the confirmation email to Dalane Anderson dga@indiana.edu.)